unfoldingWord-dev/Resource-Container/docs/resource_types.rst

         ...
         |-unclean/

-NOTE: if desired the dictionary terms may be split into more than one chunk.
+NOTE: lengthy dictionary terms may be split into more than one chunk.

 The 01.txt file contains the translation of the term where the header is the title of the term and the rest is the description: